-Your MasterCraft boat was designed to be a high performance ski boat.
-You may have seen professional drivers with advanced operating skills perform high speed maneuvers and on a dime turns.
+MasterCraft boats are designed to accommodate professional drivers with advanced operating skills who can perform high-speed maneuvers and turns on-a-dime.
 DO NOT attempt to duplicate or simulate these feats.
 Paid, professional drivers log thousands of hours on the water and carefully choreograph every move.
 Plans are made in advance in the event the routine must be aborted.
-Maneuvers of this nature could cause serious injury or death, as well as damage to your MasterCraft that will not be covered under warranty.
+Maneuvers of this nature could cause serious injury or death, as well as damage to your MasterCraft boat that will not be covered under warranty.

-For the best engine performance and longevity, the wide open throttle (WOT) engine operation must be near the top of, but within, the specified WOT operating range.
-To adjust the WOT operating range, you must select a propeller with the proper diameter and pitch.
-The propeller supplied with your boat was chosen for best all around performance under average operating conditions.
+For the best engine performance and longevity, the wide-open-throttle (WOT) engine operation must be near the top of, but within, the specified WOT operating range.
+To adjust the WOT operating range, select a propeller with the proper diameter and pitch.
+The propeller supplied on the boat was chosen for best all-around performance under average operating conditions.

 Load, weather, altitude and boat condition all affect WOT engine operation.
-If you use your boat for several different applications such as wakeboarding, bare footing and cruising, it may be necessary to have two or more propellers of different size and pitch to allow the engine to operate in the WOT range for each application.
+If the boat is used for several different applications such as wakeboarding, barefooting and cruising, it may be necessary to have two (2) or more propellers of differing size and pitch to allow the engine to operate in the WOT range for each application.

-This phenomenon can become particularly apparent when an engine is propped out on a cool, dry day in spring and later, on a hot, humid day in summer, and does not have the same performance.
-Although some performance can be regained by dropping to a lower pitch propeller, the basic condition still exists.
+This phenomenon can become particularly apparent when an engine is propped for use on a cool, dry day in spring and then is operated on a hot, humid day in summer, and does not have the same performance.
+Although some performance can be regained by dropping to a lower-pitch propeller, the basic condition still exists.
 The propeller is too large in diameter for the reduced power output.
-An experienced marine dealer can determine how much diameter to remove from a lower pitch propeller for specific high elevation locations.
+An experienced marine dealer can determine how much diameter to remove from a lower-pitch propeller for specific high-elevation locations.

-MasterCraft engine manufacturers suggest that consumers consult with the dealer from whom you purchased your boat regarding the best propeller for the application in which you expect to run your boat.
-However, you should be aware that changing your propeller may void your warranty.
-Again, working with your dealer is your best bet to ensure excellent performance.
+MasterCraft?s engine manufacturer suggests that consumers consult with the Dealer from whom the boat was purchased regarding the best propeller for the application in which the boat will primarily be run.
+However, be aware that changing the propeller may void the warranty.
+Again, working with an authorized MasterCraft Dealer is your best bet to ensure excellent performance.